 Allowing yourself to be the resident doormat disables respect from being able to grow, let alone exist.
 And without (self)respect, you don’t have (self)trust, and without trust, you don’t have a real relationship – with yourself or anyone else.
 Ever.

 The ability to say “no” is such a lost art.
 It may not feel that great in the moment, but it builds RESPECT.
-And once you’ve worked hard building something that although hard to build, decimates the destructive hate, you’ll be less inclined to tear it down by bending over to everyone and their Mother.
+And once you’ve worked hard building something that decimates the destructive hate, you’ll be less inclined to tear it down by reducing yourself to a doormat.

 How To Stop Hating Yourself – Step #2: Know the difference

-A very wise, well-known and successful person (relationally, financially and professionally successful.
-MASSIVELY), who I love, look up to and respect a great deal once told me this.
+A very wise, well-known and successful person (relationally, financially and professionally successful), once told me this.
 The moment I applied it, my life was never the same:

 “The difference between successful and unsuccessful people is the ability to walk away.
 Period.
-Unsuccessful people keep going back to and kicking around the same ideas, relationsh*ts, friendsh*ts, etc., and wonder why they keep getting the same result.
+Unsuccessful people keep going back to and kicking around the same ideas, relationships, friendships, etc. and wonder why they keep getting the same result.
 Truly successful people come into it for the long-haul, but they also recognize when to get the f*ck out of dodge.”

 They know when to fold.

-When you make decisions in light of having your own back (aka having boundaries), as much as you may truly HATE having to negate your head, heart, and libido… trusting your gut and acting upon that knowingness of when you have to fold will always elicit RESPECT.
-The kind of respect that murders the paralyzing self-hate and allows any residual aspects of yourself that you hate to be preschool-level manageable.
-You’re no longer being held captive.
+When you make decisions in light of having your own back, as much as you may truly HATE having to negate your head, heart, and libido… trusting your gut and acting upon that knowingness of when you have to fold will always elicit RESPECT.
+The kind of respect that murders self-hate.
+You are no longer being held captive.